carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 **Presentations:** Student presentations of their work

-**Final Public Project:** Final group projects integrating AR and locative media. ⚡️ <mark style="background-color: #0066FF; font-style: italic;font-weight: bold">These projects will be shared with the public</mark> ⚡️.
+**Final Public Project:** Final group projects integrating AR and locative media. ⚡️ <mark style="background-color: lightblue; font-style: italic;font-weight: bold">These projects will be shared with the public</mark> ⚡️.
 Students will present their work to the community and exhibit their projects in conjunction with a local arts and culture organization.
 The projects will be live and running by the end of the semester.

 ## Required Texts